Mad Tracks: Development

-Mad Tracks was developed by Load Inc., a Paris-based studio founded in 2003, by former employees of Ubisoft, Denis Bourdainin and Thomas Leinekugel, to make video games independently.
-The studio consisted of a ten-member team (including Thomas and Denis) experienced in making racing games such as POD (video game) and F1 Grand Prix.
-The developers decided to make a licensed game based on the Darda toy cars, which they played with in childhood, as their first game for the studio, after seeing the potential for the "mid price car game" following GDC and E3 of 2003.
-The game was reworked and retitled Mad Tracks after the studio failed to secure the right to use the brand.
-Many elements of the game, such as opponent AI, rendering, or the physics engine, took the developers 18 months to develop, all of which were done using the ninth version of DirectX.
+Mad Tracks was developed by Load Inc., a Paris-based studio founded in 2003.
+Formed by former employees of Ubisoft, Denis Bourdain and Thomas Leinekugel, to make video games independently.
+Assembled a team of 10 people, experienced in developing racing games such as POD (1997) and the F-1 Grand Prix series.
+After seeing the potential for the "mid price car game" following GDC and E3, the developers decided to make a licensed game based on the Darda toy cars.
+It was reworked and renamed Mad Tracks after the studio failed to secure the Darda brand's intellectual rights.

+Two other racing games served as inspiration: Micro Machines (1991) inspired the visuals, split-screen and multiplayer, while TrackMania (2003) inspired the physics and the environment interactions.
+The studio used proprietary middleware to develop the car physics and racing-related aspects of the game.
+Some gameplay ideas made during development, however, didn't make it to the final game.
+Such as spare parts for them that the player could use to customize their toy car for benefits during minigames or racing.
 Thomas Leinekugel served as project manager; Hervé Nedelec was a creative director, and Florian Pernot was the lead programmer.
-Bertrand Carré served as technical director, Thibault Gicquel as level designer, and Nicolas Jeannot and Emmanuel Petit were the respective graphic and 3D animators.
+Bertrand Carré served as technical director, Thibault Gicquel as level designer, and Nicolas Jeannot and Emmanuel Petit were the respective graphic designers.
 Music was provided by La Chimiz Prod, and Denis Bourdainin was a business developer.
-While a sound designer, Ghislain Soufflet was not credited.